Research and analysis

 Note

-As there are only 2 documented incidents involving AI transmission from seals to humans globally, which resulted in mild disease in the human cases, the quality of evidence in relation to transmission to humans following contact with an infected seal is poor.
+As there are still only 2 documented incidents involving AI transmission from seals to humans globally, which resulted in mild disease in the human cases, the quality of evidence in relation to transmission to humans following contact with an infected seal is poor.
+The findings of thousands of dead marine mammals, mostly sea lions, around the western and eastern coast of South America between January and October 2023, with no proven human cases, suggests this would remain a very rare event.
 This question is therefore answered in the context of AIV from other sources, notably birds.

-HPAI viruses, particularly A(H5) subtypes, are remarkable because of their expanding non-avian host range (5).
-For example, AI A(H5N1) has caused severe and sometimes fatal disease in several naturally infected species (for example big cats, pigs and humans).
-Where AI A(H5) subtypes circulate in poultry, then sporadic human cases should not be unexpected in people with close contact or high levels of exposure.
-This is particularly evident for the Asian lineage subtype A(H5N1), with 864 human cases being reported from 18 counties between January 2003 and December 2021 (6).
-Human cases of AI A(H5N6) are also being more frequently reported.
-In China, for example, 21 laboratory confirmed human cases have been reported between January to May 2022 (7), with most cases being exposed to live poultry prior to symptom onset.
-In April 2022, China reported the first human infection with AI A(H3N8), in a child who had exposure to domestic poultry prior to symptom onset (8).
-A second, unrelated human case of AI A(H3N8) infection was reported in China during May 2022 (9).
+HPAI viruses, particularly A(H5) subtypes, are remarkable because of their expanding non-avian host range (6).
+For example, AI A(H5N1) has caused severe and sometimes fatal disease in several naturally infected species (for example, big cats, pigs and humans).
+Where AI A(H5) subtypes circulate in animals, then sporadic human cases should not be unexpected in people with close contact or high levels of exposure.
+This is particularly evident for the Asian lineage subtype A(H5N1), with 893 human cases being reported from 24 countries between January 2003 and June 2024 (7).
+Human cases (463 deaths) of AI A(H5N6) are also being more frequently reported.
+As of 5 July 2024, a total of 92 laboratory confirmed cases of human infection with AI A(H5N6) virus, including 37 deaths, have been reported to the World Health Organization (WHO) from the Western Pacific Region since 2014.
+Human infections with other subtypes including AI A(H3N8) (3 cases in China), A(H7N4) (one case from China) and A(H9N2) (98 cases from China, 2 from Cambodia and 1 in Vietnam) have also been reported, predominantly following exposure to infected poultry or wild birds (8).

 Mammalian viral adaptation and changes to viral pathogenicity

-LPAI viruses have demonstrated the ability to transmit from birds to mammal populations including swine, horses, mink, whales and common seals; spreading beyond the respiratory tract in some of these species and resulting in severe disease and mortality (5).
+LPAI viruses have demonstrated the ability to transmit from birds to mammal populations including swine, horses, mink, whales and common seals, spreading beyond the respiratory tract in some of these species and resulting in severe disease and mortality (6).
 Following increased awareness for potential spread of influenza A subtypes of avian origin to other hosts, additional surveillance and analyses have been established to identify subtypes infecting novel host species.
-Those have included cats, dogs and marine mammals; the latter being of interest due to the detection of numerous subtypes found infecting both cetaceans (H1N3, H13N2, H13N9) and pinnipeds (H7N7, H4N5, H4N6, H3N3, H1N1, H3N8, H10N7, H5N8) (15).
+Those have included cats, dogs and marine mammals, the latter being of interest due to the detection of numerous subtypes found infecting both cetaceans (H1N3, H13N2, H13N9) and pinnipeds (H7N7, H4N5, H4N6, H3N3, H1N1, H3N8, H10N7, H5N8) (18).

 Influenza virus transmission between humans and seals